-- Have a trained and experienced electrician supervise and inspect the installation of all AC wiring. - 2.
-Secure only one lead at each AC output terminal.
-The terminals are suitable for wire sizes up to No. 6 AWG. - 3.
+- Have a trained and experienced electrician supervise and inspect the installation of all AC wiring. - Secure only one lead at each AC output terminal.
+The terminals are suitable for wire sizes up to No. 6 AWG.
+Torque the terminals to 13 in-lbs (1.5 N-m). - 3.
 Use vibration-proof switches and controls to prevent the opening and closing of circuits while the vehicle is in motion. - 4.
 Use rain-tight conduit, conduit connectors and junction boxes for all exterior wiring. - 5.
 Provide ground fault circuit interrupters (GFCIs) for all convenience power receptacles.